 How to Control Balding Grass

 One way to control browning spots on your lawn is to dig up and remove any damaged sections.
-You can then level your soil and apply fresh soil, compost, and fertiliser to encourage new, healthy growth.
+You can then level your soil (a lawn leveller will help you do this more efficiently) and apply fresh soil, compost, and fertiliser to encourage new, healthy growth.

 Make your own compost with the help of the best worm farms available online.